cmmertz/Mertzetal2025/README.md

 **16S_DiversityComposition.Rmd** Script for alpha and beta diversity analyses for microbiome and diet data.
 Includes code for 16S alpha and beta diversity figures, and relative abundance figures.
 Code for Random Forest Analysis is also included.

 **16S_ANCOMBC2.Rmd** Script for differential abundance analyses identifying ASVs associated with different diets, protein treatments, and gut sections using ANCOM-BC2.

+**16S_MaternalEffect_testing.Rmd** Script for various analyses performed on phyloseq object to test for maternal effects.

 **qPCR_BacterialBiomass.Rmd** Script used to perform statistical and visual analyses of qPCR bacterial biomass data.
 Code for supplemental qPCR figure is included.